DWalkerMPortfolio/VRChatMeshPen/Obsidian Vault/3D Pen/3D Pen.md

 Additionally, there is a shader located at `Assets/Shaders/EraseableMeshPenLine.shader`.
 It handles clipping segments of the line to allow for displaying multiple disconnected lines with a single line renderer.
 It also handles marking and clipping portions of the line affected by the pixel eraser.
 #### Line Renderers
 The pen makes use of several `LineRenderer`s.
-Each is located on a child of the pen prefab.
+Each is located on a child of the pen line prefab.
 - Main Lines: Displays all lines that have been drawn by this pen.
 One per color the pen can draw.
 - Current Line: Displays the line that is currently being drawn
 - Remote Current Line: The position of the pen syncs to remote clients more frequently than the current line data does.
 This `LineRenderer` follows the position of the pen to display an approximate prediction of what a remote player is drawing, smoothing out the perspective of remote players